AgustinSRG/webrtc-publish/README.md

 # WebRTC Publisher

-Utility to publish to [webrtc-cdn](https://github.com/AgustinSRG/webrtc-cdn) using a video source, or an RTMP source.
+Utility to publish to [webrtc-cdn](https://github.com/AgustinSRG/webrtc-cdn) using a video or RTMP source.

 It uses [FFMpeg](https://ffmpeg.org/) to convert the source to RTP, and then the [pion/webrtc](https://github.com/pion/webrtc) library to convert it to WebRTC.